Maniabhishek/fundamentals-For-Effective-Backend-Design/SystemDesign/4.HighLevelDesign/e.googleDocs/c.versionHistory.md

 |----|---------|
 | 1  | ABCDE   |

--  what we need to do here is we need to develop a feature where we can server user all the history of changes
+-  what we need to do here is we need to develop a feature where we can serve user all the history of changes
 -  so we will also store the version history

 | id | version | content |